-Project Servator is a policing tactic that aims to deter, detect and disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
+Project Servator is a policing tactic that aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
 It is used by a number of UK police forces.

 The approach relies on police working with the community – businesses, partners and members of the public – to build a network of vigilance and encourage suspicious behaviour and activity to be reported.